LuxxxLucy/web-tufte-typst/lib/web-tufte-typst.typ

     let output-format = output-format-state.get()
     if output-format == "html" {
       // HTML: Wrap all epigraphs in div.epigraph
-      // Note: CSS handles spacing, no need for v() in HTML [
+      [
         #html.elem("div", attrs: ("class": "epigraph"))[
           #for item in items [